 Many people with BED were teased about their size while growing up, and personality traits such as always feeling the need to please others or shunning conflict are common among BED sufferers.
 People with BED are often perfectionists and may have difficulty expressing their feelings or needs.

 Although up to two-thirds of people with BED are obese, not everybody with the disorder is overweight.

 Long-Term Effects Of BED Can Be Life-Threatening

 Significant feelings of guilt and shame can cause people with BED to develop depression, which increases their risk of suicide.
-Other life-threatening consequences of BED are typically associated with obesity; such as heart disease and high blood pressure, high cholesterol, type 2 diabetes, joint pain, sleep apnea, tiredness, and gallbladder disease.
+Other life-threatening consequences of BED are typically associated with obesity; such as heart disease and high blood pressure, high cholesterol, type 2 diabetes, joint pain (osteoarthritis), sleep apnea, fatigue, and gallbladder disease.
 Surveys indicate people with BED have an overall lower quality of life.